isomerpages/moe-sengkanggreenpri/_others/Highlights/Principal's Message 2025.md

 <p>Dear Students, Parents and Partners,
 <br>Happy New Year and welcome to a new school year at Sengkang Green Primary
 School!
-As we begin 2025, I am excited about the great opportunities and growth awaiting everyone in our school community.
+As we begin 2025, I am excited about the great opportunities and growth awaiting everyone in our school community.<br>
 <br><strong><u>Reflecting on 2024</u></strong>
 <br>Last year, our school focused on “Becoming a Future-ready Learner – Promoting
 Holistic Health,” encouraging SKGians to care for their physical, mental,